BlackyDrum/chromadb-cpp/README.md

     std::cout << queryResponse[0].id << std::endl; // ID2
 }
 ```
 The where clause must be an array of key-value pairs.
-The key must be a string, and the value can be a string or an nested objects of valid filter values:
+The key must be a string, and the value can be a string or a nested objects of valid filter values:
 - `$eq`: Equals
 - `$ne`: Not equals
 - `$in`: In